The Finance Sector Union respects your privacy and is committed to protecting it.

-The purpose of this statement is to let you know what information is collected about you when you visit the FSU website, how this information is used, to whom it is disclosed, and your ability to have any incorrect personal information amended.
+The purpose of this statement is to let you know what information is collected about you by FSU, how this information is used, to whom it is disclosed, and your ability to have any incorrect personal information amended.

-This statement has been prepared in accordance with the Australian Privacy Amendment (Private Sector) Act 2000.
+This statement has been prepared in accordance with the Privacy Act 1988 (Cth) and Australian Privacy Principles (APPs).

-We promise to ensure your personal information is used only in ways that are compatible with these principles.
+We will ensure that your personal information is used in a manner that is compatible with this statement.

 The FSU is committed to maintaining the privacy of our member’s personal information and the security of our IT systems.

 This privacy statement applies to the website of the FSU, with a home page address of www.fsunion.org.au.
 The Finance Sector Union is the sole owner of the information collected on the FSU website.

 This statement does not apply to other third party websites to which the FSU website is linked.
 We encourage you to read the privacy statements of each and every website that collects personal information.